pedugnat/cfm_data_challenge_ens/README.md

 * Normalize last update of the orders books, to make them comparable

 ## Feature engineering
 Feature engineering was the main part of the challenge.
-In order to predict where the next trade would go, I used a series of different features :
+In order to predict where the next trade would go, I used a series of roughly **260 different features** :

 ### Features on last 10 trades
 * Count the frequency of each venue among the last 3, 5 and 10 trades.
 This is quite an intuitive feature : if a venue was much used before, it will probably continue after.